SendiAp/Remaining/README.md

-## My friend said to me: "What rhymes with orange" I said: "no it doesn't"
+## My New Years resolution is to stop leaving things so late.